ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-12-diving-into-controller-runtime.md

     }, nil
 }
 ```
-[Remember when we added the controller to the manager](#the-manager)?
-It was just a single line of code `ctrl.NewControllerManagedBy(mgr).For(&mygroupv1.MyKind{}).Complete(r)`, but a lot happens behind the scenes.
 When the controller is added to the manager, the manager's cache is injected into the controller.
-Why is that important?
+Why does the controller need the cache, you might ask, if it already has the client?

 When the manager is started, the control loop is started as well.
-This will create and run informers for our resources, and the informers are managed by the injected manager cache.
-The workqueue is created and the controller invokes the informer's `AddEventHandler` function to register its workqueue to receive resource updates.
-It then starts worker goroutines), each of which will process a workqueue item by calling our custom reconciler logic inside `processNextWorkItem`.
+This will create and run informers for our resources, and these are not managed by the controller, but by the manager cache.
+In addition, the controller workqueue needs to be registered to the informer.
+Finally, worker goroutines are launched, each of which will process a workqueue item by calling our custom reconciler logic inside `processNextWorkItem`.
 ```golang
 /* snipped source code from https://github.com/kubernetes-sigs/controller-runtime/blob/release-0.7/pkg/internal/controller/controller.go */